ojii/gettext.js/docs/reference.rst

     :param number count: Used to detect whether plural or singular form should be used.
     :returns: Translated string (or one of the input strings if not found).

-    Uses the catalog set by :js:func:`set_catalog` to translate a message ID.
+    Uses the translations set by :js:func:`set_catalog` to translate a message ID.

-.. js::class:: Catalog

-    Holds the parsed information from an MO file.
-Use :js:func:`parse` to create it.